StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

     - **Time zone** - the timezone of the timestamps stored in the elasticsearch documents.
 This is required to ensure data is correctly processed by StackState.
     - **Time field** - the field in the Elasticsearch documents that contains the timestamp of the event/metric.
     - **Time field format** - the format of the value in the specified **Time field**.
     - A number of additional settings can be tweaked in non-standard use-cases.
-See [advanced plugin settings](#advanced-plugin-settings), below.
+See the [advanced plugin settings](#advanced-plugin-settings), below.
 4. Click **TEST CONNECTION** to confirm that StackState can connect to Elasticsearch at the configured Base URL.
 5. Click **CREATE** to save the Elasticsearch data source settings.
     - The new Elasticsearch data source will be listed on the **Elasticsearch sources** page and available as a data source when adding telemetry to components and relations.